 Individuals assume a risk of injury or even death while voluntarily electing to participate in physical activity.
-All participants are strongly encouraged by Campus Recreation to have a health evaluation; consult with their personal physician to determine appropriate fitness level; use good judgment concerning their ability; participate at an appropriate level; and to carry medical insurance coverage.
+All participants are strongly encouraged by Campus Recreation to have a health evaluation; consult with their physician to determine appropriate fitness level; use good judgment concerning their ability; participate at an appropriate level; and to carry medical insurance coverage.

 The following fitness area etiquette and guidelines will promote an enjoyable and safe experience for all users: